thijsBoet/modern-javascript-from-the-beginning-2.0/readme.md

 3. Inheritance: This is the ability to create new classes based on existing ones.
 This allows the programmer to reuse code and reduces the amount of code that needs to be written.

 4. Polymorphism: This is the ability of an object to take on multiple forms.
 This allows the same code to be used to work with different types of objects, thus reducing the amount of code that needs to be written.

+### The this keyword

+The "this" keyword in JavaScript refers to the object that is currently executing the code.
+In other words, "this" refers to the object that owns the function or method that is being executed.
+It is often used to refer to the object that called the function, but the value of "this" can change depending on the context of the code.